jstz-dev/jstz/docs/functions/overview.md

 Smart functions look like ordinary JavaScript functions, but because they run on Jstz, they have some differences in their behavior.

-- Smart functions cannot be changed or stopped after they are deployed.
+- Smart functions cannot be changed or deleted after they are deployed.
 - Smart functions are permissionless, so anyone can call them, but you can add your own logic to them to restrict who can call them.
 - Anyone can inspect the code and storage of deployed smart functions.
 - Because smart functions run in a decentralized manner on many Jstz Smart Rollup nodes, they are censorship-resistant.